 WEEKLY EPIDEMIOLOGICAL BRIEF

-This report summarises data from national laboratory-based surveillance that is used to monitor the COVID-19 pandemic in South Africa.
-This report is based on data collected up to 28 November 2020 (week 48 of 2020).
+This report summarises data from national laboratory-based surveillance that is used to monitor the COVID-19.
+This report is based on data collected up to 25 June 2022 (week 25 of 2022).